Kotlin/KEEP/proposals/stdlib/result.md

 ## Error-handling style and exceptions

-The `Result` class is not designed to be used directly as the result type of general functions and such use produces an error (see [Limitations](#limitations)).
+The `Result` class is designed to capture generic failures of Kotlin functions for their latter processing and should be used in general-purpose API like futures, etc, that deal with invocation of Kotlin code blocks and must be able to represent both a successful and a failed result of execution.
+The `Result` class is not designed to represent domain-specific error conditions.

 In general, if some API requires its callers to handle failures locally (immediately around or next to the invocation), then it should use nullable types, when these failures do not carry additional business meaning,